GTPB/PPB17/day3/1-DataColumns/DataColumns.md

 >
 ----

-See the solution to <a href="https://github.com/joanamarques/python_course/blob/master/day3/3-DataColumns/DataColumns.solutions.md#solution-to-challenge-7"> challenge #7<a/>
+See the solution to <a href="https://github.com/joanamarques/python_course/blob/master/day3/1-DataColumns/DataColumns.solutions.md#solution-to-challenge-7"> challenge #7<a/>
 <br>
 <br>

+<a href="https://github.com/joanamarques/python_course"> Back to Timetable</a>